The Quantum Formalism Revisited

-Two inter-related remarks are in order.
-First, in his development of the {\scshape Hilbert}-space formalism {\scshape von Neumann} did not (want to) rely on the analogy to classical mechanics, but aspired after a quantum formalism which can stand alone, see \cite{vN2018,DJ2013}.
-For this reason he also may be considered as one of the founding fathers of the more recent topics \cite{Au2007,SS2008,Pet2008,NC2010,Hay2017} mentioned above.\footnote{But not discussed in this text, for lack of space and because I am only faintly familiar with them.} Second, for these topics it is mostly sufficient to deal with a {\scshape Hilbert} space of \emph{finite} dimension, that is, with linear algebra and its associated matrix theory.
-In contrast, {\scshape Heisenberg} and the other early heroes of quantum mechanics were from the very beginning confronted with unbounded operators acting on an infinite-dimensional {\scshape Hilbert} space with its topological intricacies.
-Only breath-taking intuition had enabled them to circumnavigate these complications for creating a fundamentally new physical theory and – in passing – for stimulating {\scshape Hilbert}, {\scshape Weyl}, {\scshape Stone}, \mbox{F. {\scshape Riesz}}, and other great mathematicians to develop \emph{functional analysis} further.
-In fact, the first completely rigorous proof of the spectral theorem for a general self-adjoint operator was given only about 1930 by {\scshape von Neumann} who was a visionary polymath \cite{Bha2021}.
+Two remarks are in order.
+First, in his development of the {\scshape Hilbert}-space formalism {\scshape von Neumann} did not (want to) rely on the analogy to classical mechanics, but aimed for a quantum formalism which could stand on its own, see \cite{vN2018,DJ2013}.
+For this reason, he also may be considered to be one of the founding fathers of the more recent developments \cite{Au2007,SS2008,Pet2008,NC2010,Hay2017} mentioned above.\footnote{But not discussed in this text, for lack of space and because I am only faintly familiar with them.} Second, for these topics it is typically sufficient to deal with a {\scshape Hilbert} space of \emph{finite} dimension, that is, with linear algebra and its associated matrix theory \cite{Hal1987}.
+In contrast, {\scshape Heisenberg} and the other early giants of quantum mechanics were from the very beginning confronted with unbounded operators acting on an infinite-dimensional {\scshape Hilbert} space with its topological intricacies and allowing for continuous spectra.
+Only amazing intuition enabled them to overcome these complications on their way to creating a fundamentally new physical theory and inspiring {\scshape Hilbert}, {\scshape Weyl}, {\scshape Stone}, and other great mathematicians to develop \emph{functional analysis} further.
+In fact, the first rigorous proof of the spectral theorem for general self-adjoint operators was given only about 1930 by {\scshape von Neumann}, who was a visionary polymath \cite{Bha2021}.